U.S. Route 395 in California: Rail lines

 Both the northern and southern segments of the US 395 corridor were used by railroads built in the 1880s branching from the First transcontinental railroad in Nevada.
 Both lines were intended to connect the main Southern Pacific Railroad line in Nevada with other lines, but were never completed.

-On May 20, 1880, the Carson and Colorado Railway was formed, with the intent of extending a rail line from the existing Virginia and Truckee Railroad at Hawthorne, Nevada through the Owens Valley towards the Colorado River.
+On May 20, 1880, the Carson and Colorado Railway was formed, with the intent of extending a rail line from the existing Virginia and Truckee Railroad at Mound House, Nevada through the Owens Valley towards the Colorado River.
 Though the rail line was never finished, it did bring economic development to the valley.
 The railroad was never completed past Keeler on the shores of Owens Lake.
 This line was acquired by the Southern Pacific Railroad in 1900.
 There were plans to connect this narrow gauge line with SP's standard gauge lines in the area, however these plans never materialized and the narrow gauge line was scrapped in 1959.

 The corridor for the northern segment was first used by the Nevada-California-Oregon Railway, a line also started in 1880, at Reno, to connect with the Great Northern Railway in Oregon.
 This line also was never completed, ending at Lakeview, Oregon.
 A portion of this line is still active and, through a series of acquisitions, the Union Pacific Railroad now owns this line.
 The portion from Reno to Hallelujah Junction is used as a connection between the Union Pacific's two main lines in northern California/Nevada, the Overland Route (First Transcontinental Railroad) and the Feather River Route.